Roof Installation

 Removal of Your Existing Roof

-If the roof is being replaced, then, The Roof Specialists will remove the existing roofing materials and damaged decking.
+When The Roof Specialists replace a roof, they remove the old roofing materials and any damaged decking.

 2.